FRBNY-DSGE/DSGE.jl/docs/src/scenarios.md

 ### The `Scenario` Type

-The `Scenario` type encodes the basic information needed to forecast one scenario draw.
-(A scenario draw is one set of target paths.
-Often, multiple draws of target paths will be associated with one scenario name, which collectively make up a forecast distribution for the particular scenario.)
+The `Scenario` type encodes the basic information needed to forecast an alternative scenario.
 For now, we'll consider the following fields of the `Scenario` type:

 - `key::Symbol`: scenario identifier, appearing in file names
 - `description::String`: longer name, e.g. "High Spreads"